-Establishment of a Newco for the start-up of the "east" magazine
+Establishment of a Newco for the start-up of the "east" magazine influential voice in the international debate on the European integration process and the evolution of markets in the Near and the Far East.

 The magazine about geopolitics "east", launched by UniCredit in 2004, has since been a well-known landmark in the field of specialized magazines dealing with EU issues and international relations.